The golden rules of longboard surfing

 In most cases, longboard surfers will catch any wave earlier than anyone else.
 They often sit further outside and gain priority before shortboarders even start paddling.

 So, in theory, they could take all waves and leave nothing for their fellow shortboard surfers.
-The situation can lead to tense moments, hassling, and unpleasant exchange of words.
+The situation can lead to tense moments, hassling, and an unpleasant exchange of words.

 Common sense tells us to avoid wave monopolies.